Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence: Discussion

 \section{Discussion}

-Our experiments yield state-of-the-art performance among past-only methods (82.69\% for 4-way, 67.07\% for 6-way) while revealing several interpretable patterns: hierarchical encoding helps only without context, emotions differ dramatically in context requirements (+8\%p to +22\%p), and external lexicons provide no benefit.
-Our discourse marker analysis of 5,286 occurrences uncovers emotion-specific positioning patterns.
-Below, we discuss four key implications of these findings.
+Our study delivers strong performance under a strictly causal (past-only) setting (82.69\% for 4-way; 67.07\% for 6-way) and yields several interpretable patterns.
+Across analyses, conversational context provides the dominant gain, emotion classes differ markedly in their reliance on context, and external lexicons (SenticNet) do not improve performance.
+In addition, our corpus-based analysis of 5,286 discourse-marker (DM) occurrences reveals small but reliable emotion-specific positional tendencies.
+Below, we discuss four implications.